tdurouchoux/dsview_vault/topics/Model/Voyage AI.md

 type: Model
 ---

-Voyage AI offers a model for generating embeddings, known as voyage-3, which can handle large input sizes.
+A machine learning model that generates embeddings and supports large input sizes for text.